This is the comprehensive introduction to B2B SEO—so you might want to read this one over lunch. Here’s the executive summary:

 If you’ve pulled all this keyword research from your industry, you’re probably sitting on thousands of keywords.
 Maybe even tens of thousands.

 First, throw out any keywords that don’t have anything to do with your market.
 For example, there are 37,000 monthly searches for “engagement”—but odds are those people aren’t looking for employee engagement resources.
-So I can throw that one out.
+Throw that one out.

 Best practices for B2B keyword research